jsrois/coding-dojo-slides-tennis-refactoring-kata/PITCHME.md

 - Start with the first version of the TennisGame
 - Discuss what you don't like
 - Change the code step by step

+#HSLIDE
+## Don't Focus on Getting it Done.
+Focus on Doing It Perfectly.